Click here to see all artists

 Wolfgang Emmanuel Schmidt, violoncello

-Having known each other since their student days at the International Menuhin Music Academy Gstaad and the Julliard School New York, the Gropius Quartet is more than the sum of its parts.
-Friedemann Eichhorn, Indira Koch, Alexia Eichhorn and Wolfgang Emmanuel Schmidt are all established soloists and chamber musicians.
+Having already known each other since their student days at the International Menuhin Music Academy Gstaad and the Julliard School New York, the Gropius Quartet is more than the sum of its parts.
+Friedemann Eichhorn and Indira Koch, violins; Alexia Eichhorn, viola; and Wolfgang Emmanuel Schmidt, violoncello, are all established soloists and chamber musicians.
 The constellation of its intuitive and established ensemble work contributes precisely to the quartet’s electric dynamics.

-The quartet will record Mendelssohn and Dvorak in the fall of 2021.
+The quartet recorded Mendelssohn and Dvořák in the fall of 2022.

 Indira Koch, violin, is the concertmistress of the Deutsche Oper Berlin as well as artistic director and concertmistress of the Kammerphilharmonie Metamorphosen Berlin.
 She has appeared as guest soloist with the Hamburg Symphony, the Canberra Symphony Orchestra, and the Roumanian State Philharmonic.
 Concerts have led her to New York’s Carnegie Hall, Tokyo’s Santory Hall, the Berlin Philharmonie and the Elbphilharmonie Hamburg.